TheZubairUsman/thezubairusman/README.md

 | ✍️ Reporting | CVSS-based, professional write-ups, client-grade |

 > 📂 Want my internal templates or checklists? 👉 [Complete CHFIv9 – Computer Hacking Forensic Investigator](https://zus3c.gumroad.com/l/ForensicsToolkit)

 ---

+## 💼 Services Offered

+I provide professional cybersecurity and development services tailored to startups, businesses, and individuals.
+DM me on LinkedIn or email for custom quotes and consultations. 🔒

+- **Website Security Audits**: Quick scans for vulnerabilities like XSS, SQL Injection, and more.
+Starting at $10.
+Includes detailed reports and fix recommendations.
+- **Bug Bounty Consulting**: Guidance on hunting, reporting, and participating in programs like HackerOne and Bugcrowd.
+- **Custom Python Tools**: Development of automation scripts, OSINT tools, and AI-integrated solutions.
+From simple bots to full SaaS prototypes.
+- **Prompt Engineering & AI Workflows**: Optimized prompts, custom GPT agents, and automation logic for productivity and security tasks.
+- **Technical Content Creation**: SEO-optimized articles, tutorials, and social media posts on cybersecurity and AI topics.

+> Interested?
+[DM me on LinkedIn](https://www.linkedin.com/in/TheZubairUsman/) or [Email](mailto:thezubairusman@gmail.com) for details and rates.

+---